What is user onboarding, and why is it important?

 How is my app’s onboarding process defined?

-If you want to see the exact definition, click on the sticky widget in the upper right-hand corner of your screen, and check the onboarding section
+If you want to see the exact definition of the onboarding metrics, check the onboarding section from your Customer Journey Metrics.

 Check out this article on how to best define the moment of reaching your promise, which is the last step of your onboarding process.